ericmelz/dend-capstone/README.md

 The database and pipeline was set up on an AWS EC2 m5.2xlarge instance with 1TB of storage.

-The pipeline is written using a combination of Bash SQL, and Python.
+The pipeline is written using a combination of Bash, SQL, and Python.

 ## Pipeline